ananyakansal/RestaurantPlaylistGenerator/README.md

 To play through the queue, click the album artwork.
 The next song will be played automatically at the conclusion of the previous song.
 To pause the queue, hit the album artwork again.

-If you enabled microphone use, you can check the current sound pressure level with the "Room Noise" field (above the album artwork).
+If you enabled microphone use, you can check the current sound pressure level with the "Room Noise" field (found above the album artwork).

 To make a new selection, pause the current playback and resubmit the form.